alanreid/cyclemap/README.md

 # Cyclemap

-Cyclemap is a small tool for cyclists, that lets you visualize how hard a route can be.
+Cyclemap is a small tool for cyclists, that lets them visualize how hard a route can be.

 ![screenshot](https://cldup.com/YJRFGEV-fv-3000x3000.png)